sous-chefs/jenkins/README.md

 - yum
 - runit

+#### Java cookbook

+This cookbook does not install, manage, or manipulate a JDK, as that is outside of the scope of Jenkins.
+The `package` installation method will automatically pull in a valid Java if one does not exist on Debian.
+RHEL jenkins packages do not depend on java as there are far too many options for a package to do the right thing.
+We recommend including the java cookbook on your system which allows for either openJDK or Oracle JDK installations.

 ## Attributes

 In order to keep the README manageable and in sync with the attributes, this cookbook documents attributes inline.
 The usage instructions and default values for attributes can be found in the individual attribute files.